jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 return "Plotline __" + plots[pick] + "__ duplicated.\n\n";
 ```
 __
-ac plots dupe - Choose a plotline from the plotlines list and add a new entry for it.
+ac plots dupe - Asks the user for a plotline from the plotlines list and adds a new entry for that plotline.

 __